 You won’t be able to automate processes until you know which processes are already in place.
 Begin by mapping out your current processes and perform workflow analysis so you can better implement workflow process automation.
 That may seem intimidating, but don’t worry: We’ll help you every step of the way.

 If you’re new to creating workflow processes, start here.
-Lucidchart has a whole library of free templates for you to use, so you can easily find a template for every role in your organization.
+Lucidchart has a whole library of diagramming templates for you to use, so you can easily find a template for every role in your organization.
 These diagrams can be updated in real time and shared easily, so you can always gather input from co-workers and management.
 Because our platform is incredibly intuitive, you won’t waste time learning new software when you’re supposed to be documenting workflows.

 At this stage, visualization is key.
 It’s not smart to just guess at which parts of your workflow are inefficient and try to implement automation.
 When you have visual workflows, you have evidence of inefficiency, and that’s important for gaining the buy-in of both management and employees.